Cultural depictions of Alexander the Great: Cities

 The Italian city of Alessandria is not named for Alexander the Great but for Pope Alexander III.
 However, the Medieval choice of this name was likely influenced by the example of the above cities.
+Alexandroupolis in Eastern Macedonia and Thrace is not named for Alexander the Great but for Alexander I. However, Alexandreia, Greece and Megas Alexandros, Pella in modern Greek Macedonia are named after Alexander the Great.

 As city planner

 By selecting the right angle of the streets, Alexander made the city breathe with the etesian winds [the northwestern winds that blow during the summer months], so that as these blow across a great expanse of sea, they cool the air of the town, and so he provided its inhabitants with a moderate climate and good health.
 Alexander also laid out the walls so that they were at once exceedingly large and marvelously strong.